-Our ocean faces growing challenges from pollution, habitat loss, development, and climate change.
+Our ocean faces growing challenges from pollution, habitat loss, development, fishing and climate change.
 If that wasn’t enough, expanding industries such as offshore oil drilling, renewable energy, shipping, and aquaculture threaten to crowd our oceans and degrade the health of the ecosystem.

 The Surfrider Foundation works to protect our ocean and address the dangers to it, today and in the future.
 Our Ocean Protection Initiative includes grassroots campaigns to establish and support Marine Protected Areas (MPAs), oppose new offshore oil drilling and seismic testing, participate in regional ocean planning, and ensure renewable ocean energy does not damage our ocean.